OpenEvalProject/evals/manuscripts/elife-85914/v2/manuscript.md

 We also asked how IFN-I affects human LCs.
 While LCs can be obtained from skin biopsies or discarded tissues associated with surgical procedures, these tissues often require lengthy enzymatic digestion to dissociate the cells (Shipman et al., 2018), which has the potential to disrupt cell function.
 We found that epidermal roofs yielded from suction blistering could be digested for a short amount of time to obtain an epidermal cell mixture containing LCs (Figure 5—figure supplement 1; Strassner et al., 2017).
 Addition of IFN-β reduced LC ADAM17 activity by 62% without altering ADAM17 expression or LC viability (Figure 5N–P).
 Together, these results suggested that IFN-I can inhibit LC ADAM17 sheddase function in both murine and human LCs and supported the idea that high levels of IFN-I could potentially contribute to LC ADAM17 dysfunction in disease.

-## IFNAR is important for LC ADAM17 dysfunction in multiple lupus models
+### IFNAR is important for LC ADAM17 dysfunction in multiple lupus models

 We asked whether IFN-I was an important regulator of LC ADAM17 function in lupus models.
 Consistent with previous findings (Shipman et al., 2018), MRL/lpr mice showed a 42% reduction in LC ADAM17 sheddase activity when compared to control MRL/+mice (Figure 6A).
 LC ADAM17 protein levels, however, were less affected, showing a 21% reduction (Figure 6B).
 Intraperitoneal (i.p.) anti-IFNAR treatment of MRL/lpr mice at 500 μg/dose restored UVR-induced LC TNFR1 loss (Figure 6A), suggesting restoration of LC ADAM17 sheddase activity.
 Anti-IFNAR did not alter cell surface ADAM17 protein expression (Figure 6B), suggesting that IFN-I regulated LC ADAM17 sheddase function rather than expression.
 A lower 125 μg/dose of anti-IFNAR had similar effects in restoring LC ADAM17 sheddase activity without affecting LC ADAM17 protein levels (Figure 6C–D).
 These results together suggested that IFN-I is important for inhibiting LC ADAM17 sheddase function in the MRL/lpr model.

 ![Figure 6.](https://cdn.elifesciences.org/articles/85914/elife-85914-fig6-v2.jpg)

 **Figure 6.:** (A–I) MRL/lpr (A–D), B6.Sle1yaa (E–F), and IMQ (G–I) lupus model mice and their controls were treated twice with anti-IFNAR or isotype control at indicated doses over 6 days prior to collection of non-lesional epidermal cells.
 (A, C, E, G) UVR-induced LC ADAM17 sheddase activity as in Figure 5.
 (B, D, F, H) Relative cell surface ADAM17 levels.
 (I) Relative LC numbers.
-(A–I) Each symbol represents a mouse, bars represent average values, and error bars are SD. n=3–9 per condition over 3–8 independent experiments. *p<0.05, **p<0.01, ***p<0.001, n.s.=not significant by paired (A, C, E, G (left)) or unpaired (A, C, E, G (right)), (B, D, F, H–I) t-test.Figure 6—source data 1.Figure 6.
+(A–I) Each symbol represents a mouse, bars represent average values, and error bars are SD. n=3–9 per condition over 3–8 independent experiments. *p<0.05, **p<0.01, ***p<0.001, n.s.=not significant by paired (A, C, E, G (left)) or unpaired (A, C, E, G (right)), (B, D, F, H–I) t-test.

 LCs from the B6.Sle1yaa model showed a 63% reduction in UVR-induced TNFR1 loss when compared to control B6 mice without a corresponding change in cell surface ADAM17 protein levels (Figure 6E–F), suggesting reduced LC ADAM17 sheddase function in this SLE model.
 Similar to MRL/lpr mice, anti-IFNAR restored LC ADAM17 activity in B6.Sle1yaa mice without increasing ADAM17 protein expression (Figure 6E–F).
 These results suggest that IFN-I is an important inhibitor of LC ADAM17 sheddase function in the B6.Sle1yaa model.